New State of Mind

 Little do they know that I’d be out for an hour already.

-I dipped back into the woods, now on the otherside of the Hockanum River, now traveling north – generally paralleling the nearby highway.
-I passed a sign warning of coyotes but quickly forgot about it as I once again became enamored with the trail construction these HRLPC trails put on display.
+I dipped back into the woods on the other side of the Hockanum River, now traveling north – generally paralleling the nearby highway.
+I passed a sign warning of coyotes but quickly forgot about it as I once again became enamored with the trail construction on the HRT.

 For the next several minutes I hiked along the river with some ducks as my only company.
 The sun was finally now peeking fully over the horizon which allowed me to take in this rather massive bridge:

-The HRLPC site says that it was “built by the Cheney Technical School Students IN THEIR SHOP and trucked here.”
+The Hockanum folks says that it was “built by the Cheney Technical School Students IN THEIR SHOP and trucked here.”
 I’m not sure why they are yelling at us, but thank you to the kids who put this thing together for hikers’ enjoyment.

 As I mentioned, there are a few route choices along the way.
 In wetter times, there are often “upper routes” available to avoid getting muddy feet.
 The only problem with taking those routes, which I didn’t, is that you’d miss these wondrous bridges and boardwalks and – oh just you wait…